OpsMx/enterprise-spinnaker/scripts/easy-spinnaker/readme.md

 [[http://10.168.3.10]{.underline}](http://10.168.3.10/):{DECK NodePort}
 can be obtained with this command on the master node:

-kubectl get svc spin-deck-np -n oes -o jsonpath=\'{\"[http://10.168.3.10](http://10.168.3.10/):\"}{\...nodePort}{\"\\n\"}\'
+kubectl get svc spin-deck-ui -n oes -o jsonpath=\'{\"[http://10.168.3.10](http://10.168.3.10/):\"}{\...nodePort}{\"\\n\"}\'

 **Manual Software Setup \[ Not needed unless there is an issue in